The substantial electron model is a theoretical model, which is

 quantum energy is proportional to the rate of change of the angular momentum,

-atom.
-Along with the electromagnetic emission, the gravitational emission of
+Along with the electromagnetic emission, the gravitational emission of the

-where is the ratio of the electron mass to the
+is the ratio of the electron mass to the proton

-proton mass.
-Since after the change of the electron’s angular momentum the
+mass.
+Since after the change of the electron’s angular momentum the atomic

-atomic nucleus and the electron rotate around the common center of mass in
+nucleus and the electron rotate around the common center of mass in opposite

 gravitational emission of the electron.
 Consequently, the dipole gravitational